Anderson acceleration with approximate calculations: applications to scientific computing: Conclusion and future development

 Although AA has been shown to significantly improve the convergence of fixed-point iterations in several scientific applications, effectively performing AA for large scale problems without introducing excessive computational burden remains still a challenge.
 One possibility to reduce the computational cost consists in projecting the least-squares to compute the Anderson mixing onto a projection subspace, but this may compromise the convergence of the scheme.

-We derived rigorous theoretical bounds for AA that allow for efficient approximate calculations of the residual, which reduce computational time and memory storage while maintaining convergence.
-The theoretical bounds provide useful insight to judiciously inject inaccuracy in the calculations whenever this allows to alleviate the computational burden without compromising the final accuracy of the physics based solver.
+We derived rigorous theoretical bounds for AA that allow for efficient approximate calculations of the residual, which reduce computational time while maintaining convergence.
+The theoretical bounds provide useful insights to judiciously inject inaccuracy in the calculations whenever this allows to alleviate the computational burden without compromising the final accuracy of the physics based solver.
 In particular, we consider situations where the inaccuracy arises from projecting the least-squares problem onto a subspace.

 Guided by the theoretical bounds, we constructed a heuristic that dynamically adjusts the dimension of the projection subspace at each iteration.
 As the process approaches convergence, the backward error decreases, which allows for an increase of the inaccuracy of the least-squares calculations while still maintaining the residual norm within the prescribed bound.
 This reduces the need for very accurate calculations needed to converge.
 While previous theoretical results provide error estimates when the accuracy is fixed a priori throughout the fixed-point scheme, thus potentially compromising the final attainable accuracy, our study allows for adaptive adjustments of the accuracy to perform AA while still ensuring that the final residual norm drops below a prescribed threshold.
 The resulting numerical scheme, called Reduced Alternating AA, is clearly preferable over standard Alternating AA when the computational budget is limited.